-K is for Know someone on a barbecue fest team: This is the solution to the problem presented above.
+K is for Know someone on a Barbecue Team/Kingsford Tour: These are the solutions to the problem presented above.
 If you do know someone on a team, though, don't abuse it.
 If your buddies are willing to let you in, awesome, but don't try to bring a pack of friends with you.
 Also, mind your manners: your barbecue team friend is doing you a favor, so you should be as low maintenence as possible.
 You can also buy "Kingsford Tour of Champions" tickets in addition to your Barbecue Fest admission ticket.
 With this, you're essentially buying a spot as a "judge" on a private tour that will allow you access to some of Barbecue Teams' food.

 L is for Layers: The temperature at MIM can go from crazy hot during the day to a little chilly at night.
 Dress in layers, with at least one of the layers being a hoodie.
 If you're a girl (or brave guy), skirts are great festival wear.
-If you're taking a bag with you, pack some clean socks and a clean t-shirt.
+If you're taking a bag with you (make sure pack some clean socks and a clean t-shirt.
 Trust me.

-M is for Music Fest: The Beale Street Music Festival (May 3 – 5) is the official start of the Memphis in May madness.
+M is for Music Fest: The Beale Street Music Festival (May 2 – 4) is the official start of the Memphis in May madness.
 Check the full schedule of bands and the list of rules, then buy your tickets early.
-Single day tickets are $35 for Friday and Sunday and $45 for Saturday at the gate, or $40 plus fees online.
+Single day tickets are $40 at the gate, or $40 plus fees online.

 N is for You Need a Change of Clothes in the Car: Before you head to the festival, put the following in your car: a complete, head-to-toe change of clothes, an extra pair of shoes, an extra pair (or three) of socks, a towel and a trash bag.